Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Results

 \subsection{The relaxation dynamics}

-We first show that the relaxation dynamics of an active glass is similar to that of an equililibrium system at a suitably chosen $T_{eff}$.
+We first show that the relaxation dynamics of an active glass is similar to that of an equilibrium system at a suitably chosen $\Teff$.
 The overlap function, $Q(t)$, and the mean-squared displacement (MSD), $\langle \Delta r(t)^2\rangle$, are shown in Fig. \ref{taucomp}(a) and in the inset respectively, as a function of time $t$ (see Materials and Methods for definitions).
 At a particular $T=0.45$, both $Q(t)$ and MSD for the passive system ($f_0=0$) show the plateau, characteristic of glassy dynamics.
-As activity increases from $0$, decay of $Q(t)$ and growth of MSD become faster, as has also been found in earlier simulations \cite{berthier2014,flenner2016,mandal2016} and experiments \cite{klongvessa2019}.
+As activity increases from $0$, decay of $Q(t)$ and growth of MSD become faster, consistent with earlier simulations \cite{berthier2014,flenner2016,mandal2016} and experiments \cite{klongvessa2019} (note that we are varying activity via $f_0$ alone keeping $\tau_p=1.0$ fixed).
 The relaxation time, $\tau_\alpha$, is defined as $Q(\tau_\alpha)=1/e$.
-MCT for the active systems \cite{activemct} predicts
+Active MCT \cite{activemct} predicts